zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

 * The address of the function that is invoked to handle the interrupt.
 * The argument value that is passed to that function.

-An Interrupt Descriptor Table (IDT) is used to associate a given interrupt source with a given ISR.
+An :abbr:`IDT (Interrupt Descriptor Table)` is used to associate a given interrupt source with a given ISR.
 Only a single ISR can be associated with a specific IRQ at any given time.
 An ISR can be incorporated into the IDT when the Zephyr project is built